large image

 Trusted Reviews is supported by its audience.
 If you purchase through links on our site, we may earn a commission.
 Learn more.

+Google’s Bard is based on the company’s Language Model for Dialogue Applications (LaMDA).
 “We’ve been working on an experimental conversational AI service, powered by LaMDA, that we’re calling Bard.
-And today, we’re taking another step forward by opening it up to trusted testers ahead of making it more widely available to the public in the coming weeks,” Google says in the blog post.
+And today, we’re taking another step forward by opening it up to trusted testers ahead of making it more widely available to the public in the coming weeks,” Google said in a launch blog post.

 “Bard seeks to combine the breadth of the world’s knowledge with the power, intelligence and creativity of our large language models.
 It draws on information from the web to provide fresh, high-quality responses.”

 Google uses the example of asking deeply contextualised questions of Bard in order to provide more personalised responses.
-A user could, for instance, ask Bard to provide new discoveries from the James Webb telescope they could teach to a nine year old.
+A user could, for instance, ask Bard to provide new discoveries from the James Webb telescope they could teach to a nine-year-old.

 Users could also benefit from knowledge that isn’t necessarily based on fact, where AI can collate information from around the web and provide input.
 For example, it is possible to ask “is piano or guitar easier to learn and how much practice does each need?”